ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 ## 2. Download the Data

 For this example, we are going to be working with the Titanic Passenger Survival dataset.
-We can download this from a variety of places - let’s go with [OpenML](https://www.openml.org/d/40945)
+We can download this from a variety of places - let’s go with [OpenML](https://www.openml.org/d/40945).

-This link takes us to the data dictionary for the Titanic Passenger Survival dataset.
+The link above takes us to the data dictionary for the Titanic Passenger Survival dataset.
 You can see that OpenML has great documentation on all of the variables for this dataset, including how many missing values there are and showing the range of values.
 However, it doesn’t give a description of what each variable name means.
 Luckily we can find that on [Kaggle](https://www.kaggle.com/c/titanic/data).

-To download this dataset, on the OpenML site click the download CSV cloud icon and save it with a name that is clear - something like titanic_raw:
+To download this dataset from the OpenML site, click the download CSV cloud icon and save it with a name that you will remember - something like titanic_raw:

 ![download data icon](images/download_data.png)

 ## 3. Get to Know Your Data